Minimistro32/biblical-hebrew/README.md

 > 🧠: All the consonant vowels are long. <br>
 > 🧠: The Qamets Hatuf occurs most commonly in the word for all, כֹּל (Deut 6:5).

-## Shewa
+## Shva
-The shewa can be silent to divide syllables, or pronounced.
+The shva is another Msorete pointing.
+It can be silent to divide syllables, or pronounced.
 It is NOT pronounced when immediately proceded by a short vowel.

 ![Shewa Example](https://hebrew4christians.com/Grammar/Unit_Two/The_Sheva/sheva-type.gif)